non-ceterisparibus/learning-achievement-YLS/data/readme.txt

-Unfortunately, because of agreements with various data collection agencies we are unable to directly post the data that were used to create the estimations that appear in our paper.
+Unfortunately, because of agreements with various data collection agencies I am unable to directly post the data that were used to create the estimations that appear in our paper.
 The data came from a number of different sources.
 Instructions for accessing data from each source appear below.
 Researchers may be required to obtain a